Robustness (computer science): Robust machine learning

 Robust machine learning typically refers to the robustness of machine learning algorithms.
 For a machine learning algorithm to be considered robust, either the testing error has to be consistent with the training error, or the performance is stable after adding some noise to the dataset.
 Recently, consistently with their rise in popularity, there has been an increasing interest in the robustness of neural networks.
 This is particularly due their vulnerability to adverserial attacks.

 Robust network design

 Robust network design is the study of network design in the face of variable or uncertain demands.
 In a sense, robustness in network design is broad just like robustness in software design because of the vast possibilities of changes or inputs.

 Robust algorithms

-There exists algorithms that tolerate errors in the input.
+There exist algorithms that tolerate errors in the input.